Viking village inc.

 Viking Village has continued to

-grow and evolve as an industry leader in commercial seafood production
+grow and evolve as an industry leader in

 At Viking Village, we are dedicated to keeping all local and U.S. fishermen fishing and harvesting responsibly.
 We take pride in being leaders in a program emphasizing responsibly caught fish and scallops, ensuring minimal impact on the environment and fish habitat.
 We work closely with the National Marine Fisheries Service, including the Fisheries councils and play a major role in the management and cooperative research process.